random689/tp/docs/DeveloperGuide.md

   **Note:** The lifeline for `CopyStudentCommandParser` and `CopyStudentCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

-#### Design considerations:

-**Aspect: How copy executes:**

-* **Alternative 1 (current choice):** CopyCommand handles the copying
-    * Pros: Easy to implement.
-    * Cons: Will not be able to copy across tables.

-* **Alternative 2:** Model handles the copying
-    * Pros: Easier to maintain and will work like the other commands
-    * Cons: Many checks will have to be done to ensure the fields that are copied exists in both the student and teacher class.

 <div markdown="span" class="alert alert-info">:information_source:
 **Note:** The `copyStudent/copyTeacher` command does not copy anything to the clipboard if the last shown list is empty.
 </div>

+#### Design considerations:

+**Aspect: Functionality of copy command:**

+* **Alternative 1 (current choice):** `copyStudent/copyTeacher` only allows the user to copy a subset of fields (ie. phone, email, name), and the fields that can be copied are the same for both students and teachers.
+    * Pros: Easy to implement.
+    * Pros: It is easier for the user to remember which fields can be copied.
+For example, in our implementation, users simply have to remember that only the phone, email and name fields can be copied, for both teachers and students.
+    * Cons: Users will not be able to copy other fields.

+* **Alternative 2:** `copyStudent/copyTeacher` allows the user to copy any field they like.
+    * Pros: The user has more flexibility in which fields they want to copy.
+    * Cons: The user has to precisely remember which fields a student or teacher has.
+For example, the user would have to remember that he/she can copy down the office table numbers for teachers, but not for students.
+Similarly, he/she would have to remember that the emergency contact number of students can be copied, but not for teachers.

+We went with Alternative 1 because we felt that other than a person's phone, email and name, there are very little use cases which would lead one to need to copy down another field.
+For example, unless it is for a very specific purpose, it is unlikely that the user would need to copy down office table numbers.

 ### Adding meetings